 After utilizing CARSS to optimize project priorities for the CIP period, capital projects that did not have a sufficiently high priority, as well as those that had to be deferred were placed in the "excluded" column on the far right of the chart.
 This data was then extracted and used to determine the identified gaps in budget needs year-by-year.
-The Capital Budget Team then conducted another detailed review and scrubbing of the remaining, unfunded, or underfunded capital projects, along with identifying which of these remaining projects had a high potential to be structured as a P3.
-This resulted in a remaining total of 175 capital projects with verified budget needs that reflected true unfunded capital projects of the District.
-This set of projects, which spanned across all four areas of categorization (i.e., facilities, horizontal infrastructure, fleet, as well as IT and other), defines, at this point in time, our best estimate of the total unfunded capital needs of the District, and the financing challenge that needs to be addressed outside of the current CIP period.
+The Capital Budget Team then conducted another detailed review and scrubbing of the remaining, unfunded, or underfunded capital projects.
+This resulted in a remaining total of 134 capital projects with verified budget needs that reflected true unfunded capital projects of the District.
+This set of projects, which spanned across all 4 areas of categorization (i.e., facilities, horizontal infrastructure, fleet, as well as IT and other), defines, at this point in time, our best estimate of the total unfunded capital needs of the District, and the financing challenge that needs to be addressed outside of the current CIP period.